bimdata/javascript-api-client/docs/BcfApi.md

 <a name="getCommentEvent"></a>
 # **getCommentEvent**
-> CommentEvent getCommentEvent(topicsPk, projectsPk, id, )
+> CommentEvent getCommentEvent(id, projectsPk, topicsPk, )